-20. If four whole numbers taken art random are multiplied together, then find the probability that the last digit in the product is 1,3,7, or 9.
+20. If four whole numbers taken art random are multiplied together, then

 21. If A and B are two independent events, the probability that both A and B occur is 1/8 are the probability that neither of them occours is 3/8.
 Find the probaility of the occurrence of A.